jdyver/kudo-kafka-konvoy-demo/README.md

 Open Grafana from the Konvoy Ops Portal.

-On the left nav bar, hover over the "+" icon, and select "Import".
+On the left nav bar, hover over the "+" icon and select "Import".

 The JSON for the Kafka dashboard can be found [here](https://raw.githubusercontent.com/kudobuilder/operators/master/repository/kafka/docs/v0.1/resources/grafana-dashboard.json).

-Then select the 'Prometheus' metrics in the drop down at the bottom.
+Then select the 'Prometheus' option in the drop down at the bottom and select "Import".